Assigning Submission Statuses

 Status Options

-There are three categories of statuses: open, accepted, and rejected.
+There are three categories of statuses: OPEN, ACCEPTED, and REJECTED.
 Within each category are the following statuses:

-• Open
+• OPEN

-• Accepted
+• ACCEPTED

-• Unresolved: A valid submission that needs to be fixed.
-Typically, you should reward a submission at this point in the process.
+• Unresolved: A submission that has been accepted as a valid issue that needs to be fixed.
+If the engagement offers monetary rewards, you should reward the submission.

 • Resolved: A valid submission that has been fixed.

-• Rejected
+• REJECTED

 • Not Applicable: A submission that you reject because it does not apply to your application.